khanhnguyen18/public-obsidian-vault/Design Secure Architectures.md

 ### IAM Role
 #iam-role
 - Allow you to delegate access to users or services that normally don't have access to your organization's AWS resources.
 - IAM users or AWS services can assume a role to obtain temporary security credentials that can be used to make AWS API calls.
 - Consequently, you don't have to share long-term credentials for access to a resource.
-Using IAM roles, it is possible to access cross-account resources.
+Using IAM roles, it is possible to access cross-account resources. https://aws.amazon.com/iam/features/manage-roles/

-https://aws.amazon.com/iam/features/manage-roles/
+## AWS Shield
+#shield

+- Managed Distributed Denial of Service (DDoS) protection service that safeguards applications running on AWS.
+AWS Shield provides always-on detection and automatic inline mitigations that minimize application downtime and latency.
+There are two tiers of AWS Shield - Standard and Advanced.
+AWS Shield cannot be used to improve application resiliency to handle spikes in traffic.